-But in the comprehensive meta-analysis on light therapy entitled “The Nuts and Bolts of Low-level Laser (Light) Therapy,” the researchers stated:
+In the comprehensive meta-anaylsis on light therapy titled “The Nuts and Bolts of Low-Level Laser (Light) Therapy,” the researchers stated:

-"The wavelengths of light used (light therapy) fall into an" optical window "at red and NIR wavelengths (600-1070 nm).
-Effective tissue penetration is maximized in this range because the major tissue chromophores (hemoglobin and melanin) have high absorption bands at wavelengths less than 600 nm. "
+"The wavelengths of light (light therapy) used fall into an "optical window" at red and NIR wavelengths (600-1070 nm).
+Effective tissue penetration is maximized in this range because the major tissue chromophores (hemoglobin and melanin) have high absorption bands at wavelengths shorter than 600 nm."

-Wavelengths in the range of 600-700 nm are used to treat superficial tissue, and longer wavelengths in the range of 780-950 nm, which penetrate further, are used to treat deeper tissues.
-Wavelengths in the 700-770 nm range have been found to have limited biochemical activity and are therefore not used.
+Wavelengths in the 600-700 nm range are used to treat superficial tissue, and longer wavelengths in the 780-950 nm range, which penetrate further, are used to treat deeper tissues.
+Wavelengths in the range of 700-770 nm have been found to have limited biochemical activity and are therefore not used.

-In simple terms, the 660nm light is more quickly absorbed by the skin, useful for those looking to reduce wrinkles, boost collagen, and reduce scars and stretch marks.
+In simple terms, the 660nm light is absorbed faster by the skin, useful for those who want to reduce wrinkles, boost collagen and reduce scars and stretch marks.

-The 850 nm light goes deeper into the body and helps with inflammation and joint pain and muscle and organ recovery and health.
+The 850 nm light goes deeper into the body and helps with inflammation and joint pain and recovery of muscles and organs and health.

-When it comes to buying a red light therapy device, you're in luck as there are many companies that have devices in the market, but the downside is that it can be difficult to know which device is best for you.
+When it comes to buying a red light therapy device you are in luck as there are many companies that have devices on the market but the downside is that it can be difficult to know which device is best for you.

-There are a few things to keep in mind when buying a Red Light Therapy device.
-Knowing what to look for can help you avoid unwanted products that cause more damage than desired, and enable you to find the best lamp for your purpose at the best price.
+There are a few things you should pay attention to when buying a Red Light Therapy device.
+Knowing what to look for can help you avoid unwanted products that do more damage than desired, and enable you to find the best bulb for your purpose at the best price.

 We should inculcate this answer by saying this - the right device for one person may not be the best device for another.
-It really depends on your purpose - what you want from the device, and mainly your budget, too.
+It really depends on your purpose - what you want from the device, and also mainly your budget.

-The two most important things to consider when buying a Red Light bulb are:
+The two most important things to look out for when buying a Red Light lamp are:

 Why are these matters critical?
 What do they mean?
 And what is a good or a bad price?